-Certain LoggerNet clients can display the user interface component text (for buttons, dialog boxes, etc.) in a language other than English if a separate LoggerNet language package has been installed.
+Certain LoggerNet clients can display the user interface component text (for buttons, dialogue boxes, etc.) in a language other than English if a separate LoggerNet language package has been installed.
 If a language package is installed on your machine, you will see the language in the list at Tools | Options | Languages.
 When a new language is chosen, the Toolbar will immediately reflect the change.
 Opened clients will not reflect the change until they are closed and reopened.

-Applications that support alternate languages are Setup, Connect, Status Monitor, Task Master, Short Cut, CRBasic Editor, View Pro, CardConvert, TroubleShooter, Network Planner, PakBus Graph, LogTool, the Device Configuration Utility, Data Export, and the RWIS Administrator.

-Available alternate language packages are provided by Campbell Scientific's international representatives or on the CSI website.
+Applications that support alternate languages are Setup, Connect, Status Monitor, Task Master, Short Cut, CRBasic Editor, View Pro, CardConvert, TroubleShooter, Network Planner, PakBus Graph, LogTool, the Device Configuration Utility, and Data Export.
+NOTE Available alternate language packages are provided by Campbell Scientific's international representatives or on the CSI website.
 They are not included in a standard LoggerNet installation.